 The type of escaping to use for quoted values, one of

 equivalent to "none".
-The default is "double"
+The default is "double", which is expected format

 for Excel.

-, column names will not be included at the top of
+If FALSE, column names will not be included at the top of

-, column names will be included.
+the file.
+If TRUE, column names will be included.

 The end of line character to use.
-Most commonly either "\n"
+Most commonly either "\n" for

-Unix style newlines, or "\r\n"
+Unix style newlines, or "\r\n" for Windows style newlines.

 The format in which date columns are converted.
 MDB Tools